Days of May: Change of leader

 On 9 May 1832, after the Great Reform Act had been vetoed by the House of Lords, the then Prime Minister, Earl Grey, handed in his resignation.
 He was replaced by the Duke of Wellington, a Tory, who opposed the Reform Act.
 Lord Grey commented that Wellington was a man who "didn't understand the character of the times", referring to the fact that Wellington believed the pressure for change was insignificant and the electoral system was fine as it was.

 BPU meeting

 The news of Grey's resignation was not reported in London on the day it happened, but on 10 May 1832, news reached Birmingham about the situation.

 Progress and events

 Pro-reform organisations such as the Birmingham Political Union played a major part in the protests; their membership swelled, causing politicians to fear an armed riot.
 The organised nature of the protests, which encompassed people of many different backgrounds, led to fears among the wealthy that a general uprising was imminent, triggering a rush of gold withdrawals from the Bank of England.
 Petitions were also presented from around the country.
-On 15 May, Wellington, his position having become untenable, resigned and Grey was invited to return to form a government.
-The House of Lords subsequently agreed to the Bill after William IV threatened to create dozens of Whig peers to overwhelm the opposition.
+On 15 May, Wellington's position had become untenable, leading to his resignation.
+Grey was invited to return as Prime Minister and to form a government.
+The House of Lords subsequently agreed to the Bill after William IV threatened to create new Whig peers to ensure the passage of the Great Reform Act.